georgju2/dcd-scheduling/airflow_poc/README.md

 The Requirements are numbered in the order found in Table 1 ( Overview of the functional requirements, their verification and current status ) of the Thesis.

-The Requirements for which demos have been used are as follows:
+The requirements for which code based demos are available are as follows:

 - Req.
 1: Parallelization of Tasks
 - Req.
 2: Robust API to query internal state of tasks